QOMS-at-Cavendish/cam-qudi/documentation/cambridge_modifications.md

 # AMOP modifications to Qudi {#cambridge-mods}

 This page provides a list of modifications by Cambridge to Qudi.
-Changes can also be seen by comparing the branch amop-mods to the upstream master.

 ## Additions

 ### Stage control chain
 - Add GUI & logic modules for controlling motorised x, y, z stages
 - Add common interface PositionerInterface for hardware to connect to this chain
-- Add hardware modules for ANC-300 and PI-C843 stage controllers
+- Add hardware modules for ANC-300, AMC-100 and PI-C843 stage controllers

 ### Time-resolved PL
 - Add hardware module for QuTAU and QuTAG time-tagging units